The Lattice

 Standing Near the Sun (0.4 AU)

 You feel the Sun before you see it.
-Through three meters of layered shielding, the heat presses against you like a hand on your chest.
+Through three meters of layered shielding—ceramics, reflective composites, ablative layers that need replacing every ninety days—the heat presses against you like a hand on your chest.
+Not warm.
+Present.
 The radiation alarms cycle through yellow-amber-red in a slow heartbeat.
 Your dosimeter clicks faster than your pulse.

 Then you look up.
 The Sun doesn't fit in the viewport.
-It fills the sky—a wall of white-gold fury that makes your eyes water through triple-polarized glass.
+It fills the sky, bleeding past every edge—a wall of white-gold fury that makes your eyes water through triple-polarized glass.
 The shielding casts everything in amber twilight.
 Your hands look like they're made of brass.
 Every surface is warm.
 Every warning light is on.

 The Silence Between Stations

 Between installations, the Lattice is nothing.
 Not empty—nothing.
 No atmosphere to carry sound.
-No landmarks.
+No landmarks to measure distance.
 No horizon.
+The void isn't dark; it's absent.
 Your running lights illuminate exactly the volume of space you occupy and not one cubic meter more.

 Network Structure